GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 For consistency, since adding fields `optionValues` and `optionObjectValue`.

+### Removed the `genericCustomPosts` fields, unifying their logic into `customPosts`

+In the past, there were two fields to select custom posts:

+- `customPosts`: to retrieve data for CPTs already mapped to the schema, such as `Post` and `Page`
+- `genericCustomPosts`: to retrieve data for CPTs which are not mapped to the schema

+Now, these two fields have been combined into `customPosts`, and `genericCustomPosts` has been removed.

+`customPosts` will now return a `CustomPostUnion` which is formed by:

+- Every one of the CPT object types mapped to the schema, such as `Post` and `Page`
+- Type `GenericCustomPost` for all other CPTs

+And `GenericCustomPost` can only retrieve data for CPTs allowed by configuration (as explained earlier on).

 ### Changed type for `date` fields to the new `DateTime`

 Date fields in `v0.8` were of type `String`, and had field argument `format`: